 Russians seize nuclear plant after attack, Ukrainian officials say

-Ukrainian officials said on Friday that fire at the largest nuclear power plant in Europe has been extinguished, but that the facility is now under Russian control from fighting that has left an unknown number of casualties.
+Ukrainian officials said on Friday that fire at the largest nuclear power plant in Europe has been extinguished, but that the facility is now under Russian control from fighting.

+In a later development at a Friday news conference, the chief of the U.N.'s atomic watchdog said there had been no release of radioactive material at the plant.

+Rafael Mariano Grossi, director-general of the International Atomic Energy Agency, said a Russian projectile had hit a structure at the Zaporizhzhia Nuclear Power Plant in southeast Ukraine that was not part of the reactor, injuring two people.
+He said his organization has been in contact with Ukraine's nuclear regulator and managers at the plant after the strike.

 The Ukrainian state company that runs the plant posted a message Friday on Telegram saying that the plant is now under Russian control.
 "Russian forces are controlling the administrative building and passage into the plant," it says.
 "Our employees are still inside, ensuring the stable operation of nuclear facilities.
 Radiation levels are normal," it said.

-"Unfortunately, there are dead and wounded among the Ukrainian defenders of the station," it said.
-The company did not list the number of casualties and said its website has come under cyberattack.
+The company said there were deaths among the casualties but did not elaborate, saying its website has come under cyberattack.

 The complex came under Russian shelling on Thursday – prompting alarm about any possible radioactive damage, and global calls for Russia to halt its attack.
 In an emotional middle-of-the-night speech, Ukrainian President Volodymyr Zelenskyy said the fire could mean "the end for everyone.
 The end for Europe.
 The evacuation of Europe."
 He also had a late night phone call with President Joe Biden.